MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-K-Application-Procedures-Contracts-Medicare-Advantage-Organizations/section-422.504.md

 (iii) CMS determines that there is a reasonable possibility of fraud or similar fault, in which case CMS may inspect, evaluate, and audit the MA organization at any time.

-(f) *Disclosure of information.* The MA organization agrees to submit -
+(f) *Disclosure of information.* The MA organization agrees to submit—

 (1) To CMS, certified financial information that must include the following: